TadML: A fast temporal action detection with Mechanics-MLP: Experiments and Results

 \subsection{Ablation Study}

-In this section,to further verify the efficacy of our contributions, we conduct several ablation studies on THUMOS14 for the model.
-Thumos14 further studies the efficacy of keys Components and super parameters are set in our recommended .For all experiments, we only change the corresponding parts and used the same evaluation settings.
+In this section, we conducted several ablation studies on THUMOS14 to further verify the efficacy of our model.
+Our experiments examined the efficacy of key components and recommended hyper-parameters settings.
+For all experiments, we kept the evaluation settings constant and only made changes to the corresponding components.

-We compare different neck layers and RGB stream ,the results are presented in Table 3.
-It is obvious that neck layers are crucial for temporal action detection.
-The average mAP degrades seriously from 36.03\% to 53.46\%,while neck layer is 6.At this point, when the neck layer increases again, the performance of the model begins to decrease.In order to verify the superiority of the model, when layers are set to 7 layers, the average mAP is 59.7\% with two stream.

-We also compared with different MLP-Like blocks.
-Other parameter settings remained unchanged.
-Results in table 4,when RGB stream was used, the average map increased from 51.64\% of Waveblock to 53.46\%(TadML).We also added optical flow for comparison.
-The average map of the model is as high as 59.70\%.The result in Table 5, When beta is set to 3, the average map increased from 52.57\% to 53.46\%.As shown in Table 5, when the weight of classification and regression loss is kept at 1, $\beta$ achieves the best performance at 3.